mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

-  We define two training phases: first we compute the mean of the signal and next we sum the squared, meanfree input to compute the standard deviation  (of course it is possible to solve this problem in one single step - remeber this is just a toy example).
+  We define two training phases: first we compute the mean of the signal and next we sum the squared, meanfree input to compute the standard deviation  (of course it is possible to solve this problem in one single step - remember this is just a toy example).
   ::

       >>> class UnitVarianceNode(mdp.Node):